jeremycherfas/Genesys-texts/cgiar/icarda.md

 Date:   29 August 2016
 Format: snippet

-# ICARDA
-## International Centre for Agricultural Research in Dry Areas
+# International Centre for Agricultural Research in Dry Areas (ICARDA)

 [ICARDA][icarda2] holds almost 150,000 accessions, largely of its mandate crops -- barley, wheat, food legumes and forage legumes -- and the _Rhizobium_ bacteria that enable legumes to fix nitrogen.
 About 21% of accessions are wild relatives, which are likely to [become increasingly important as sources of the genetic diversity][link to CWR project] needed to cope with challenges such as climate change.
 Just under 5% are traditional varieties or landraces.